-In the 500th Anniversary Year, this 7 nights, 8 day fully escorted tour finds the real Henry through a Grand Progress of Southern England.
+In this 8 nights, 9 day fully escorted tour finds the real Henry through a Grand Progress of Southern England.
 We visit his boyhood home to explore the loving, intensive upbringing that made him a Renaissance Prince.
 We see his palaces, castles and inns, sampling the life of Tudor times on the way.
 And we seek out the events that changed him into the bloated tyrant that he became.

 All the hotels are specially chosen for their historic importance and character.
 They are Historic hotels with character, charm and some old Coaching Inns that have retained their historic character with low oak beams, uneven floors and some still have their big fireplaces.
 All rooms have en-suite facilities.